LongMeadowEU/LMEU/automating.md

 We have a range of tools at out disposal which can be applied to automate a small or large process.

-[Contact us](../contact/) if are interested in more information on these services.
+Please [Contact us](../contact/) if are interested in more information on these services.

 [<- Back To Our Web Page](../.)